RMR Cold Weather Test

 I had seen an industry rep pound an RMR, sight down, on a wooden table, HARD, repeatedly, like a hammer.
 Then he tossed the Glock it was mounted on about 30 meters down range onto rocks and dirt.
 “Pick it up, load it, and shoot it,” he said.
 “It hasn’t lost its zero.”
 We did, and he was right.

 Whatever you choose, don’t go cheap.
-A lot of the less expensive reflex sights out there are only engineered to handle the recoil of Airsoft, not for saving your life with a centerfire pistol.
+Some of the less expensive reflex sights out there are only engineered to handle the recoil of Airsoft, not for saving your life with a centerfire pistol.

 Apparently (within the very approximate parameters of this test) the RMR had not lost much if any of its cold-bore zero.
 The EOTech, another reflex sight, had a bad reputation for Thermal Drift, a zero which wandered with temperature and / or humidity.
 See “EOTech Breaks Silence over Defective Sights,” by Matthew Cox (Military.com, 21 Jan 2016).
 I never experienced Thermal Drift (that I knew of) with the EOTechs we had issued on our M4s, although I did have a devil of a time removing the hermetically sealed battery cover of my EOTech when I had gone down in altitude from Tucson Arizona (a moderate 2389 feet above sea level) to Ft Benning Georgia (377 feet), essentially vacuum sealing it in place.